 The bad boy of the group, Sawyer pretends he's meaner than he really is.
 Example: Someone once asked him how he'd describe himself and Sawyer replied "a real big jerk" even though he was really thinking "a jerk".
 He's a pack rat who collects everything that isn't nailed down, and is acutely mistrustful of the others.
 His most prized possession is the last box of Lucky Charms from the wreckage of the plane, and he'll be damned if the others get their hands on it.

-In much the same way that she's more attractive than Kate, Sun is more effective at healing than Jack.
+Sun is more effective at healing than Jack.
 She uses plants and bugs to cure just about everything.
 Have a headache?
 Take this chopped up root.
 Have herpes?
 Try the same root, only sliced instead of chopped.
 Have cancer?
 This berry will cure it, but beware!
 As a side effect it will also make you smarter and clear up that pesky third nipple.

 Sun's husband, Jin worked as an "enforcer" for her father so they could afford the comfortable life she was accustomed to.
 Aside from being overly protective of his wife, Jin isn't all that notable.
 He has super hearing, can fly, and has a modular cell phone with perfect reception but he really isn't sure how many minutes he's used up this month and those overages are a real pain in the butt.